personalconnect/dragpass-keeper/README.md

 **Process:**
 1. Verifies signature using server's public key
+2. **Promotes pending keypair to permanent storage** (if exists from signup)
+   - Signup flow: Pending keypair exists → Promoted ✅
+   - Login-on-another-device flow: No pending keypair → Skipped ✅
-2. Decrypts the session code using Helper's private key (RSA-OAEP with SHA-256)
+3. Decrypts the session code using Helper's private key (RSA-OAEP with SHA-256)
-3. Stores the decrypted session code in the OS keystore
+4. Stores the decrypted session code in the OS keystore
-4. Returns the decrypted session code
+5. Returns the decrypted session code

+**Notes:**
+- This action completes the two-phase commit for signup keypair lifecycle
+- Safe for both signup and login-on-another-device flows

 ---